-I’m Erica and I live on the beautiful West Coast of Newfoundland and Labrador with my partner, our two dogs and cats.
+Hi, I’m Erica!
+I live on the beautiful West Coast of Newfoundland and Labrador with my partner, our two dogs and cats.
 In 2013 I fell in love with running.
-I started running as a challenge to complete a 16k road race in my city, fast forward 6 years and I am now an ultra-marathoner getting ready to train for my second ultra.
-While trail running is my first love, I am also a road cyclist, cross country skier, mountain biker, yoga enthusiast and occasional swimmer- all around fitness junkie if you will!
-In my spare time I can be found curled up on the couch with my cats and a good book or wandering through the woods with my dog’s!
+I started running as a challenge to complete a 16k road race in my city, fast forward 7 years and I am now an ultra-marathoner getting ready to train for my second ultra.
+While trail running is my first love, I am also a road cyclist, cross country skier, mountain biker, yoga enthusiast and occasional swimmer- all around fitness junkie and adventure seeker if you will!
+In my spare time I can be found curled up on the couch with my furbabies and a good book or wandering through the woods with my dog’s!
 RLAG has opened so many doors for me; community and new relationships, endless amounts of energy, positivity, freedom, and more importantly, confidence and authenticity.
 I am so excited to be here with RLAG for year three as an ambassador on your leaders team.
 Here is to a new year with an amazing group of women, I can’t wait to meet you!